agardiner/hfmcmd/README.md

 ## Downloading Pre-Built Binaries

-HFMCmd supports 2 different builds, one for .NET 3.5 and one for .NET 4.0.
-Functionally, the two builds are identical; however, the .NET 3.5 builds only support early binding, which means they must be compiled for a specific version of HFM.
-The .NET 4.0 build, on the other hand, utilises the new dynamic functionality in .NET 4.0, which provides late-binding and allows a single HFMCmd executable to work with different versions of HFM.

-The .NET 4.0 build is the preferred version, but unfortunately .NET 4.0 is not as widely deployed, and may not be installed on the machine on which you want to run HFMCmd.
-In this case, you should choose the .NET 3.5 build for the version of HFM that you are running.
+HFMCmd currently builds with .NET 3.5 and later.
+However, the builds only support early binding, and because the HFM API seems to change method signatures and/or dispatch ids with every release, HFMCmd binaries will only work properly with a single version of HFM - the one they were compiled against.

+As a result, you should choose the correct HFMCmd pre-built binary for the version of HFM that you are running.
+If you attempt to use HFMCmd against a different version of HFM, you will likely get a version compatibility error.

 Pre-built binaries are available at https://github.com/agardiner/hfmcmd/releases.